Claiming ITC on Transfer of Business

 Step 10: File Form GST ITC-02

 File the form using the DSC or EVC option.
-If DSC has been selected, ensure that it is signed using the Digital Signature of the selected authorised signatory.
-On the other hand, If EVC is selected, an OTP will be sent to the authorised signatory’s registered mobile number that needs to be entered.
+If DSC has been selected, ensure it is signed using the Digital Signature of the designated authorised signatory.
+On the other hand, if EVC is selected, an OTP will be sent to the authorised signatory’s registered mobile number, which needs to be entered.

 Step 11: Click on Proceed

-Click on the Proceed option on the warning pop-up message.
+Click the Proceed option on the warning pop-up message.

 Step 12: Enter the OTP